In my last post, I explored end-line & mid-line feminine endings, and simple variations formed by adjusting the stress of single syllables.

 Spondee: dum-dum (created by stressing the non-beat syllable)

-[incidentally, these are approximations: in practice, many pyrrhics have a slightly stronger stress on the 2nd syllable; and many spondees within the 1st epitrite pattern (see below) have a slightly weaker stress on the 1st syllable.
+[incidentally, these are approximations: in practice, many pyrrhics have a slightly stronger stress on the 2nd syllable; and in many spondees within the 1st epitrite pattern (see below) the 1st syllable has a slightly weaker stress relative to the beat syllables either side of it.
 In fact, any degree of relative stress is possible, which is why some people will mark semi-stresses; my own personal notational system (which, unfortunately, I’m not sure how to imitate on a keyboard) allows for five different levels of stress!
 For more details, see the bottom of this post.]

 4th paeon (pyrrhic-iamb combi):-